fan23j/yolov7-pose-whole-body/README.md

 Implementation of "YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors" combined with "Whole-Body Human Pose Estimation in the Wild".

+This repo seeks to combine the aforementioned papers/repos to add extra keypoints to yolo-pose models.

 Pose estimation implimentation is based on [YOLO-Pose](https://arxiv.org/abs/2204.06806).

 ## Dataset preparison